ZacharyZampa/ECE287_Project/README.md

-* fFunction.v - implements the Feistel function, an intermediate step used in each round of the DES encryption Conclusion (Summary of Project and TLDR of Report):
+* fFunction.v - implements the Feistel function, an intermediate step used in each round of the DES encryption

+Conclusion (Summary of Project and TLDR of Report):

 In short, this project allows for a user to encrypt 64 bits of data with Triple DES levels of encryption.
 The user can also decrypt an encrypted value on the board as well.
 Part of the security of the board is the key being hidden in the board.
 This means that one must use a similarly programmed board to decrypt any message received.

 How to use
-A video of the system in use can be found here2.
+A video of the system in use can be found at https://youtu.be/E12OgBh-Sj8.
 The important steps are:
 1. Turn reset switch on (SW17)
 2. Specify encryption or decryption (SW15)
    1. High is decryption, low is encryption